SolaceProducts/terraform-solacebroker-queue-endpoint/examples/non-exclusive-queue/README.md

 # Non-exclusive Queue Example

-Configuration in this directory creates a [non-exclusive queue](https://docs.solace.com/Get-Started/message-exchange-patterns.htm#Point-to) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.
+Configuration in this directory creates a [non-exclusive queue](https://docs.solace.com/Get-Started/message-exchange-patterns.htm#Point-to) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.

 ## Module Configuration in the Example